ianbollinger/haskell-style-guide/haskell-style.md

     }
 ```

-For fields that require longer comments format them like so:
+For fields that require longer comments, format them like so:

 ```haskell
 data Record = Record